octoml/octoai-solutions/ner/README.md

 * Law: Extract subject names, company names, addresses, facts, and other key points from contracts.
 * Education: Create preparation cards based on student assignments.

+In this playground you can easily modify the schema that will be used by the LLM to identify and extract key pieces of information in an structured manner.
+You can run several files through the same schema, finishing with a table that can be exported to a CSV file or other types of databases.

 ## For Developers
-Developers are encouraged to see the code for this application and create their own.
+If you are a developers then you are more than welcome to see the code for this application and create your own.
 This project has been packaed with [Poetry](https://python-poetry.org/docs/) for Python.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/octoml/octoai-solutions)